adamsilver/fdpb/00-introduction.md

 I first outlined the book based on 50 principles.
 Originally, each of those would become a short chapter.
 For example, there was a chapter called “Always Use A Label” and another called “Placeholders are problematic.”

 There are a few problems with this approach to design.
-First, rules can be broken — occasionally.
+First, rules can be broken—occasionally.
 Second, evaluating problems by principle is constraining.
 Many go together: when talking about screen readers, for example, it often makes sense to discuss keyboard users.
 And sometimes you have to make trade-offs.

 Instead of revolving the book around principles, I decided to revolve it around real problems.
 That way we can solve them as we do at work.
 The result is ten specific problems to solve, each represented as a chapter.
 The chapters are specific, but most of the patterns born out of them are reusable and transferable to many other forms you might be designing.
 After all, a pattern should be unique, but reusable across projects and organisations.